Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

-Suppose that $f$ is a $5^{+}$-face and $u'uvww'$ is on the face boundary of $f$.
+Suppose that $f$ is a $5^{+}$-face and $u'uvww'$ is on the face boundary walk of $f$.
 By \autoref{OneBigVertex}, at least one vertex in $\{u', u\}$ (similarly, at least one vertex in $\{w, w'\}$) is a big vertex, and then $f$ is incident with at least two big vertices.
-Hence, the vertex $v$ will receive at least
+Hence, the vertex $v$ receives at least

 \end{proof}